 What is Ethereum (ETH)?

-What is an Ethereum currency?
+What is the Ethereum cryptocurrency?

-Timeline of Ethereum’s early history:
+A timeline of Ethereum’s early history:

 - 2013: Buterin released a white paper describing the basis for Ethereum.